johsteffens/tbman/README.md

 **Arguments:**

+   * **cp** - Pointer to callback function.
-   * **arg** Custom argument passed through to each callback.
+   * **arg** - Custom argument passed through to each callback.
-   * **ptr** Address of the memory instance
+   * **ptr** - Address of the memory instance
-   * **space** Number of bytes granted to the instance.
+   * **space** - Number of bytes granted to the instance.

 Changing tbman's state inside a callback function is allowed.
 E.g. The callback function may free or allocate memory.
 Keep in mind, though, that all instances, producing a callback, are determined before executing the first callback.
 Freeing or allocating inside a callback will therefore not affect the callback-order.
 It will only affect the next call to `tbman_for_each_instance`.

 **Example:**